fcampara/avanty/README.md

 ## Packages

 You can check library components, library icons and configurations.
-Create a simple library UI with Storybook to simple documentation.
+Create a simple library UI with Storybook to documentation.

 ## Apps